105 – Saint Paul University

 - Contact Information

 Located in the heart of the nation’s capital, Saint Paul University (est. 1848) is the founding college of the University of Ottawa.
-A bilingual institution with a population of approximately 1,000 students, Saint Paul University offers undergraduate and graduate study programs.
+A bilingual institution with a population of approximately 1,200 students, we offer undergraduate and graduate study programs.

-Saint Paul University is known for its small class sizes, residence, personalized service, diverse student population, international vision, solid reputation, rich history and Catholic intellectual tradition.
+We are known for our small class sizes, residence, personalized service, diverse student population, international vision, solid reputation, rich history and Catholic intellectual tradition.

 Applicants who have previously studied at Saint Paul University must use the Saint Paul University online application form.

-- Application deadline for Fall Admission (September): June 1
+- Application deadline for fall admission (September): June 1, 2023

-The Saint Paul University admission scholarship program automatically provides between $500 and $3,500 to all eligible full-time students with an average of 80% or more who are studying in any of our undergraduate programs.
-This scholarship is awarded at the time of admission.
+Our admission scholarship program automatically provides between $500 and $3,000 to all eligible full-time students with an average of 80% or more who are studying in any of our Honours Bachelor’s programs.
+We award this non-renewable scholarship at the time of admission.

 Language of Instruction